 Tip: For a smoother pesto, combine ingredients in a blender or food processor.

 Bake bread until warmed through, about 10 minutes.

 While bread bakes, season steak on all sides with a total 1/4 teaspoon kosher salt and 1/4 teaspoon black pepper.

-• Flip, and cook until browned on bottom, 1-2 minutes.
+• Flip, and cook until browned on other side, 1-2 minutes.

 • For rare to medium-rare, roll briefly on remaining sides.
 (For medium, cook 2-3 minutes total on sides.
 For medium-well, cook 4-6 minutes total on sides.)

 • Transfer to a plate.
 Let rest 5 minutes.